yasir-othman/FINAL-PACK/WEEKLY-SCRIPTS.md

 Welcome to the FINAL-PACK wiki!
-Taking Linux Class was great experiences for me, I learned a lot even though, and I feel confident using Linux more than ever before.
+Taking Linux Class was great experiences for me, I learned a lot about Linux, and I feel more confident using Linux than ever before....

 First Couple Weeks I learned basic of Git hub and create my first Repository/ Hello World Repo